leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

   - Everyone's working with the same trained model and we can't finetune it
   - There's an ongoing issue with systematic bias in the training e.g. recall [how Microsoft had to pull its chatbot after it turned racist](https://www.theverge.com/2016/3/24/11297050/tay-microsoft-chatbot-racist "Tay")

 Another concern is the cost of training such a model.
 Amusingly enough, [Yannic on youtube](https://www.youtube.com/watch?v=SY5PvZrJhLE&feature=youtu.be "Yannic") pointed out that the researchers made a mistake in some of the data collection, and didn't realise it until they had already trained the model.
-Rather than start over, they had to adjust for that problem in other ways, since **it was too expensive to retrain the model.** That's wild.
+Rather than start over, they had to adjust for that problem in other ways, since **it was too expensive to retrain the model.**

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT preamble 6.png)

+That's wild.
+People are hoping that model training costs come down, as hardware catches up to the algorithm requirements.
+If they don’t, it’ll mean that only large companies will be able to customise models for their own purposes.

-Lastly, there's also the unending unease about how this will wipe out all our jobs.
+Lastly, there's also the unending unease about how this will wipe out all our jobs and bring about the end of humanity.
 I'll touch on this light subject in my concluding remarks.

 Now, let's take a closer look at how the models work.